marc365/AMOS-Professional-365/README.md

 # AMOS Professional 365 (research version)

 This is more stable than the original and works perfectly, it has been tested over a long period of time.
-It has some personal customizations to the configs that I find comfortable and is a bit more system friendly - it includes a Macro that gets the scroll wheel working in the editor and memory tweaks that stop AMOS from crashing.
+It has some personal customizations to the configs that I find comfortable and is more system friendly - it includes a Macro that gets the scroll wheel working in the editor and memory tweaks that stop AMOS from crashing.

 # Instructions